yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-aug-2021/index.md

 This month was certainly a happy one for AMD users, as our developers managed to fix a number of graphical bugs present when using a graphics card from this company.

-[epicboy](https://github.com/ameerj) pushed a [fix the wireframe](https://github.com/yuzu-emu/yuzu/pull/6900) seen over the 3D models when playing `Pokémon Sword and Shield` using an AMD GPU on Windows.
+[epicboy](https://github.com/ameerj) pushed a [fix for the wireframe](https://github.com/yuzu-emu/yuzu/pull/6900) seen over various 3D models when playing `Pokémon Sword and Shield` using an AMD GPU on Windows.
-Unfortunately, some games, like `Super Mario 3D World + Bowser's Fury`, have yet to be affected by this fix.
+Unfortunately, some games, like `Super Mario 3D World + Bowser's Fury`, have similar bugs which were not improved by this fix.
 Also, do note that, in some rare cases and conditions, it can still happen.

 {{< single-title-imgs